Former officer Kim Potter arrested, to be charged with manslaughter in Daunte Wright's death

 The Minnesota Police and Peace Officers Association told KARE 11 that Potter is being represented by defense lawyer Earl Gray, who also represents Thomas Lane.
 Lane is one of four former MPD officers charged in the death of George Floyd, along with Derek Chauvin.
 Chauvin is currently being tried in court for murder, while the other three officers will have a separate trial on lesser charges.

 Potter's shooting of Wright set off three nights of demonstrations and unrest in Brooklyn Center and the Twin Cities area, and in other cities across the country.
-Police said they made dozens of arrests for curfew violations and other charges.
+Police said they made dozens of arrests for various charges.
 Activists criticized the way police responded to demonstrations using tear gas and other "less-lethal" weapons.